aplteam/Cider/docs/Contributing.md

 In ordert to contribute to Cider as a developer you need some pieces of information.

-W> This document is work in progress
+W> This document is work in progress but useful nevertheless.

 ## Design

 ### The user commands and the API

-Cider consists of an API and a number of user commands.
+Cider consists of an API and a user command script.

 A couple of principles: